That time she made that prophecy. You know, the famous one

 If you only give this section of the book a quick read without much thought, you’d be forgiven for thinking she got this one spectacularly wrong.
 However, look a little bit closer and you’ll see that Ron constantly carried Scabbers in his pocket due to the looming threat of Crookshanks, and seeing that the rat was actually Peter Pettigrew, that made 13 already at the table before Trelawney sat down.
 Albus Dumbledore was the first to rise when he greeted her... and he was indeed the first of that group to die.

 When Harry overheard Professor Trelawney muttering to herself and shuffling her cards, he didn’t think much of it.
 But pay attention to her seemingly pointless ramblings, as they seem to be distressingly accurate.
 Professor Trelawney was agitated because Dumbledore wouldn’t heed her warnings of approaching doom.

 She repeatedly saw ‘the lightning-struck tower.
 Calamity.
 Disaster.
 Coming nearer all the time.’

-Alone, these utterances don’t hold much significance but when Dumbledore is hit by the Killing Curse at the top of the Astronomy Tower mere hours later, everything suddenly slots together.
+Alone, these utterances don’t hold much significance... but when Dumbledore was hit by the Killing Curse at the top of the Astronomy Tower mere hours later, everything suddenly slotted together.